lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 TRANSITION; BREATHER

 I just made a ton of claims and I want to address them all in turn to underline that I'm not actually blowing smoke or throwing unwarranted hype around.
-A good first step is to share my credentials.
+A good first step might be to share my background.

 Self-taught web dev.
 Through Perl, PHP, JavaScript and Python I got into Elixir.